 1991, December 31: Official end of the Cold War as all Soviet institutions cease operation.

-1994, July 7: Her Royal Highness Queen Elizabeth II approves use of the Crown for CSE’s proposed badge.
+1994, July 7: Her Majesty Queen Elizabeth II approves use of the Crown for CSE’s proposed badge.

 1994, October 19: Heraldic Badge is presented to CSE by the Canadian Heraldic Authority.